WeisongZhao/SACDj/README.md

 <p>

 This repository is for Simplified SACD (w/o sparse deconvolution) and will be in continued development.
 It is a part of publication.
-For details, please refer to: [Weisong Zhao et al. High-throughput and four-dimensional live-cell super-resolution imaging, Science, X, XXX-XXX (2021)](https://www.science.org/).
+For details, please refer to: [Weisong Zhao et al. High-throughput add-on super-resolution by enhancing detectable fluctuation, XXX (2022)](https://www.nature.com).
 Please cite SACD in your publications, if it helps your research.
 <br>
 <br>
 <br>